reiyi-lai/sample-lead-workflow/README.md

 ## Run the App

-### Run the full AI workflow
+### Option 1: Run the full AI workflow

 ```bash
 python src/main.py
 ```

-### Run individual stages
+### Option 2: Run individual stages

-Each stage can be run independently:

-**Note:** Stages 2-4 depend on output from previous stages.
+Each stage can be run independently, but note that Stages 2-4 depend on output from previous stages.
 Run Stage 1 first to generate the initial data.

 ```bash
 # Stage 1: Event Discovery